 The Significance of Adaptive Diving

 PADI was founded on the belief that the oceans should be accessible to all.
-That’s why PADI’s approach to diver education has always been inclusive; everyone who meets safety prerequisites is welcome.
-For veterans with PTSD, Paralympians, individuals with spinal injuries, and countless others, learning to dive has provided a pathway to healing and transformation
+For veterans with PTSD, Paralympians, individuals with spinal injuries and countless others, learning to dive has provided a pathway to healing and transformation.

-“This inclusive approach is more than a philosophy — it’s deeply ingrained in PADI’s educational programs and global dive community,” says Katie Thompson, Senior Director of Environment and Sustainability for PADI Worldwide.
+“This inclusive approach is more than a philosophy — it’s deeply ingrained in PADI’s educational programs and global dive community,” says Katie Thompson, PADI Senior Director of Environment and Sustainability.
 “Over the years, this has allowed individuals of varying abilities to experience the joys and benefits of diving, where the ocean becomes not just a place of recreation, but a space for emotional and physical recovery.”

 A Legacy of Inclusivity